IIIF/api/source/api/annex/notes/editors.md

 ## 1. Overview

-The IIIF editors are responsible for facilitating discussions across the IIIF community, digesting those discussions into use cases, and reflecting those use cases into new and revised specifications for the community to implement.
+The IIIF editors are responsible for facilitating discussions across the IIIF community, ensuring those discussions are captured as use cases, and reflecting those use cases into new and revised specifications for the community to implement.
 This process is intended to be as transparent as possible.
-This document exists to further that intention by defining the IIIF editorial process and the responsibilities and expectations of the individual editors.
+This document exists to further that intention by defining the IIIF editorial process and the responsibilities and expectations of the editorial group.

 ## 2. Community Process

 ### 2.1 Proposals and Feedback

 Community members should propose and discuss features and changes via [IIIF-Discuss][iiif-discuss].
-However, there are a few other ways in which the IIIF Community can reach out to the editors.
+However, there are a few other ways in which the IIIF Community can engage in the specification process.
 In particular, the IIIF holds a bi-weekly community conference call, the details and agenda for which are announced on IIIF-Discuss.
-Additionally, the [iiif.io issues on Github][iiif-github-issues] are open, and are especially useful for implementers who want to track the editorial discussion of a specific issue.
+Additionally, the [iiif.io issues on Github][iiif-github-issues] are open, and are especially useful for implementers who want to track the discussion around an issue of interest.
 Finally, conversations with individual editors are also possible, but are the least practical way to propose changes because the conversation will then have to be repeated to allow community input through one or more of the channels listed above.

 ### 2.2 Use Cases and Support